WVam/CaptionStylingTool/README.md

 ### Window definitions

-The following properties are allowed in window definitions:
 * `ah`: Determines the horizontal distance of the anchor point of the captions window from the left side of the captions area, as a percentage of the width of the captions area.
 Can be any unsigned (non-negative) integer or decimal (using `.` U+‎002E FULL STOP as the decimal separator).
 Values will be capped to 100 and decimals will be rounded to the nearest value.

   > Note: The captions area is a rectangle with the same center and shape as the video player (including the black bars at the sides), whose width and height are 96% of the player's width and height.
 This has two major consequences: first, that captions for 16:9 videos that use horizontal positioning far from the center of the video may not be compatible with cinema mode; secondly, that when using resolutions other than 16:9, the same issue may occur in fullscreen mode.